junxit/us-congress-bills-114/metadata.md

 - 2016-05-16 — Mr. Katko moved to suspend the rules and pass the bill, as amended.
 - 2016-05-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 5 (Roll no. 195). (text: CR H2413)
 - 2016-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 5 (Roll no. 195).(text: CR H2413)
+- 2016-05-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.